jeromematthewcelestine/dvonn_app/README.md

-This is the repo for DvonnBot, available at [dvonnbot.com].
+This is the repo for DvonnBot, a Dvonn-playing AI, available at [dvonnbot.com](https://www.dvonnbot.com).